poetry

 to give everything inside me to the appetite

-of the wisdom that’s bigger than us is to receive
+of the wisdom that’s bigger than us

-to the sea I long for.
+me to the ocean I long for.

 To those who ask why, this is my answer: